Social Network

 I have been a small business owner since April of 1992 in the Eau Claire area.
 In 1997, I became a part of the WDNR Volunteer Tracking program.
 I have learned so many things while conducting tracking and howl surveys.
 These animals have taught me life experiences.
 I became a Regional Coordinator for parts of NW WI and the Central Forest to try and mentor, inspire and educate people.

-Michelle Somers, Secretary
+Michelle Somers, Treasurer

 My love of the outdoors and wildlife started 11 years ago under the direction of Dick Thiel and his high school independent study program through Sandhill Wildlife Area.
 The Sandhill high school independent study is where my volunteer work with wildlife and my progression into TWIN and wolf tracking began.
 I have been wolf tracking and a part of TWIN for 9 years.
 Being a part of TWIN has allowed me to meet amazing people who share a passion and love for the outdoors and wildlife like I do.
 It also allows me to relax and leave all the stress of my nursing job and college behind.